 One of the greatest challenges in modern physics, especially concerning statistical dynamics, is characterizing the behavior of complex systems far from thermodynamic equilibrium.
 These systems are not only of fundamental intellectual interest, due to the rich complexity of the dynamics that they exhibit, but also for their relevance in a wide range of engineering and environmental applications.

-Many natural systems exhibit non-Gaussian fluctuations across a broad range of spatial and temporal scales.
-This implies the presence of extreme fluctuations or rare events, whose dynamical properties and statistical signatures become essential to describe the overall behavior of the system.
+Many natural systems exhibit non-Gaussian fluctuations across a broad range of spatial and temporal scales, implying the presence of extreme fluctuations or rare events, whose dynamical properties and statistical signatures are essential to describe the overall behavior of the system.
 Examples include seismic activity, financial market crashes and extreme weather events \citep{bak:2002,gopikrishnan:1999,lovejoy:2013}.
 An archetypical example of such complex, open system is the problem of fully developed turbulence: an out of equilibrium state of fluid or plasma flow, displaying a mixture of hierarchical self organization and chaotic behavior across a large range of scales, maintained in a statistically stationary state by continuous energy injection (e.g. at large scales) and dissipation (e.g. at small scales).

-Between forcing and dissipation, turbulent systems can develop an inertial range, spanning many decades, exhibiting self-similar properties heuristically captured by the Richardson cascade picture, and the power law spectrum as predicted by the Kolmogorov theory \citep{frisch}.
+Between forcing and dissipation, turbulent systems can develop an inertial range, spanning many decades, exhibiting self-similar properties heuristically captured by the Richardson cascade picture, and the power law spectrum of Kolmogorov \citep{frisch}.

-Since direct numerical simulations (DNS) of turbulent flows over a wide range of scales were historically too costly, various reduced models were developed in the past \citep{bohr_Jensen_Paladin_Vulpiani_1998} that are capable of reproducing various statistical features of the full system such as the power law distribution of energy as a function of scale and the scaling of higher-order structure functions.
-Among those, shell models\citep{biferale:03,ditlevsen:2010} stand out because of the versatility in their ability to mimic certain statistical aspects of different types of turbulent systems including rotating turbulence, passive scalar advection, thermal convection etc. \citep{hattori:04,jensen1992,kumar:2015}.
+Since direct numerical simulations (DNS) of turbulent flows over a wide range of scales were historically too costly, various reduced models were developed in the past \citep{bohr_Jensen_Paladin_Vulpiani_1998}.
+These models are capable of reproducing various statistical features of the full system, such as the power law distribution of energy as a function of scale, and the scaling of higher-order structure functions.
+Among those, shell models \citep{biferale:03,ditlevsen:2010} stand out in their simplicity and in their ability to mimic certain statistical aspects of different types of turbulent systems including rotating turbulence, passive scalar advection, thermal convection etc. \citep{hattori:04,jensen1992,kumar:2015}.
 In the context of plasma physics, shell models have been used to describe magnetohydrodynamic (MHD) turbulence \citep{plunian:2013,verdini:12}, and drift waves in fusion plasmas \citep{berionni:17,ghantous:15}.